"Badlands Off-Road Adventures' Beginning Rock Driving Clinic is the perfect way to step up to a more challenging level of off-roading, safely."

 The Rock Driving Clinic is held in Johnson Valley.

 The objective of the Rock Driving Clinic is to increase your comfort in dealing with rocks, rocks and more rocks.
-This is a weekend with the coaching of an experienced guide and the help of fellow travelers.
+This is a day with the coaching of an experienced guide and the help of fellow travelers.

 You will gain new confidence with the capabilities of your vehicle and your skill in dealing with rocks.